 Note on station naming.
-Most stations have a simple naming such as “Kug 1” where the sea ice ice is relatively flat and stations can be reached every year.
-In Dease and Dolphin & Union straits, sea ice ridging is not uniform year to year.
+Most stations have a simple naming such as “Kug 1” where the sea-ice is relatively flat and stations can be reached every year.
+In Dease and Dolphin & Union Straits, sea-ice ridging is not uniform year to year.
 Because of this, the station location is often offset to avoid difficult ice.
 In order to define stations by year, a convention of naming the station such as “DS19-02” is used.
 Station relocation due to ridging is usually less than a few hundred metres.

 Table 2.
 Ice Buoys